schneider-simon/uva-software-evolution/src/series1/readme.md

 ...
 ```

 Because we only care for 6 lines that are unique in a row.
-We then feed this reduced list of lines to an algorithm that knows how to handle the "%UNIQUE_LINES%" token that we introduced.
+We then feed this reduced list of lines to an algorithm that knows how to handle the `%UNIQUE_LINES%` token that we introduced.

-The first part of the algorithm has a complexity of O(2n) -> O(n), the actual search algorithm could be as bad as O(n^2), but with a reduced number of lines.
-This preprocessing will only be benefitial for cases in which the code does not consist out of non-unique lines.
+The first part of the algorithm has a complexity of `O(2n) => O(n)`, the actual search algorithm could be as bad as O(n^2), but with a reduced number of lines.
+This preprocessing will only be beneficial for cases in which the code does not consist out of non-unique lines.

 # Unit interfacing

 Unit interfacing is a metric for changeability and testability.
-How more more parameters there are for a method, how harder it is to test and change the functionality.
+The more parameters there are for a method, the harder it is to test and change the functionality.

-The metric is calculated like the cyclomatic complexity with the following risk devisions for the parameters:
+The metric is calculated in a samiliar fashin as the cyclomatic complexity with the following risk divisions for the parameters:

 | Risk                        | parameters |
 | --------------------------- |:---------: |